roman-milk/roman-milk.github.io/a-slut-visits.md

  When he has completely relieved himself, I order everyone out, knowing you have finally had enough, watching your abused body lower itself down, laying in the combined filth.
 Seeing you so dirty and spent, I know I have one load left.
 I wank furiously standing over you, looking down into your eyes, your cum covered face, I softly call to you, "have you enjoyed yourself slut?"
 I ask, my own cum boiling in my balls now.

  "Yes master", you murmur, your hand still rubbing your sore clit, looking into my eyes, then watching my hand sliding over my cock.
-Report_Story #3